bblhd/regex/README.md

 # regex
-A minimalist greedy LHS-first whole-string-match based regular expression library.
+A minimalist greedy LHS-first whole-string-match based regular expression library. (*Currently doesn't support unicode*)

 ## Installation
 Link the program against the provided `regex.c` file, and include the following, either in some header file, or in whatever source file the library is being used.